statengeneraal/laws-markdown/verdrag/keuringsregeling/scheepvaart/(cas)/bij/het/protocol/van/1978/bij/het/etc/BWBV0006313/README.md

 ####Extent of thickness measurements

-7.3.1The thickness measurements shall be recorded using the tables contained in Appendix 2 of Annex 10 of Annex B of resolution A.744(18), as amended.
+7.3.1The thickness measurements shall be recorded using the tables contained in Appendix 2 of Annex 10 of Annex B of the 2011 ESP Code.
 It is recommended that these records be kept in an electronic medium.

 7.3.2The thickness measurements shall be carried out either prior to or, to the maximum extent possible, concurrently with the close-up survey.